By Geoff Hunt, Audio and Visual Curator, The Texas Collection, Baylor University.

 Texas has changed quite a bit over the years, as is readily seen in our vast photograph and postcard collections.
 To help bring some of those changes to life, we’ve created a “Texas over Time” blog series that will illustrate the construction and renovations of buildings, street scenes, and more.
 Our collections are especially strong on Waco and Baylor images, but look for some views beyond the Heart of Texas, too.

-The “Then” picture in the image sequence above shows the Praetorian Building in 1926, at it was on 601 Franklin Avenue, Waco, Texas, by photographer Whayne Farmer.
-Source: Waco-Praetorian Building, General Photo File, The Texas Collection, Baylor University.
-The “Now’ image is of a similar view of the structure and taken in May 2021, by GH.
+The “Then” picture in the image sequence above shows the Professional Building in 1929, as it once was on 501 Franklin Avenue, Waco, Texas, by photographer Fred Gildersleeve.
+Source: Waco-Businesses-Professional Building, General Photo File, The Texas Collection, Baylor University.
+The “Now’ image is of a similar view of the same but altered structure (now the WISD Administration Building) and taken in May 2021, by GH.

 “Professional Building Marks Step in Waco Progress,” Waco News-Tribune of January 6, 1929.

 “San Antonio Man Buys Professional Building in Waco,” Waco Tribune-Herald, May 21, 1951.